microservices-api/kubernetes-microprofile-lab/README.md

 1. Click on the `Execute` button.
 Scroll down and you'll see the `curl` command that was used, the `Requested URL` and then details of the response.
 This entry has now been saved into the CouchDB database that our microservice is using.
     ![image](images/post_result.png)
 1. Now expand the `GET /attendee/{id}`, click the `Try it out` button, and type into the textbox the `id` you entered from the previous step.
 1. Click on `Execute` and inspect that the `Respond body` contains the same name that you created in step 2.
-You successfully triggered a fetch from our Open Liberty microservice into the CouchDB database.
+You successfully triggered a fetch from our microservice into the CouchDB database.
 1. Feel free to explore the other APIs and play around with the microservice!

 # Part 4: Update the Helm release